-The Fund's money market investments are held primarily through a pooled fund portfolio which is considered a structured entity.
+The Fund's money market investments are held primarily through pooled fund portfolios which are considered structured entities.
 Structured entities are entities that have been designed so that voting or other similar rights are not the dominant factor in determining who controls the entity.
-These structured entities have been set up by bcIMC to manage tax and other risks that may arise in the course of administering the underlying investments.
-The carrying amount of the investment in this entity, approximately \$10, is shown under Money Market Investments in the Schedule of Investments.
-The total net assets of this entity at December 31, 2016 was \$3,028,308.
-The carrying amount of the investments held in this entity represents the Fund's maximum exposure to loss.
+These structured entities have been set up by BCI to manage tax and other risks that may arise in the course of administering the underlying investments.
+The carrying amount of the investments in these entities is approximately \$2,967 (2016 - \$10), and is shown under Money Market Investments in the Schedule of Investments.
+The total net assets of these entities at December 31, 2017 was \$5,482,111 (2016 - \$3,028,308).
+The carrying amount of the investments represent the Fund's maximum exposure to loss.